Are you sure you want to delete “THIS REALLY IMPORTANT FILE”?

 If you accidentally delete a file you didn't mean to trash, don't panic.
 It’s happened to us all.
 You spend all day working on a text document or a spreadsheet and you save it to the Desktop to make it easier to find later.
 Then, at the end of the day, in an attempt to tidy up, you drag it to the Trash and without thinking about it, click Empty Trash.
 With a crunch, your whole day’s work is gone.

 If only you’d started running Time Machine yesterday rather than tomorrow.
 If only you’d made a back up earlier in the day.
 If only.

 What should you do first if this happens?

 It is possible, even if you haven’t taken precautions - such as using TimeMachine - to recover files, photos, audio, music, emails you’ve dragged to the Trash and emptied.
 The first thing to do is… nothing!
 That’s right, don’t do anything else on your Mac.
 You need the disk’s file structure to remain exactly as it was when you emptied the Trash.

 You might not realize, but files you delete from your computer aren't actually *gone* until those bytes on the hard drive are written over with new data.
 So between your Mac's built-in tools and handy utilities like Disk Drill and CleanMyMac, there's almost always a way to get a mistakenly deleted file back.

 Setapp includes access to several crucial utilities for recovering files, maintaining your Mac, and keeping everything backed up.
-The recovery software in particular—including DiskDrill for your Mac and external drives, and iMazing for pulling files and photos off your iPhone and iPad—is a huge added value, because you'll have it there right when you need it, without having to shell out money to buy professional-grade software to fix your mistake.
+The recovery software in particular—including DiskDrill for your Mac and external drives, and ForkLift for a quick search of deleted, matching, and changed files in the active folders—is a huge added value, because you'll have it there right when you need it, without having to shell out money to buy professional-grade software to fix your mistake.